 Economic Development Services offers a variety of local and regional economic development planning assistance.
 This is necessary to not only to help guide and coordinate economic development efforts in the SC Upstate, but also to increase the region's competitiveness for federal economic development grant funding from key partner agencies such as the Appalachian Regional Commission (ARC) and the US Economic Development Administration (EDA).
-Economic development planning services undertaken by the EDS staff include development of the regional comprehensive economic development strategy (CEDS), local community market analysis, and other planning and research initiatives as requested.
+Economic development planning services undertaken by the

+EDS staff include development of the regional comprehensive economic development strategy (CEDS), local community market analysis, and other planning and research initiatives as requested.

 Comprehensive Economic Development Strategy (CEDS) - The CEDS document provides a roadmap economic development throughout the ACOG region.
 In order for economic development projects to be eligible and competitive for federal grant funding, applicants must be able to demonstrate that the project is consistent with the goals of the CEDS.
-The current CEDS, 2018-2022 Comprehensive Economic Development Strategy for the SC Appalachian Region, was written and submitted to the US EDA in the fall of 2017 and the first update was provided in late 2018.
-For FY 2020, staff will work complete the 2019 annual progress report for submission in December.
+The current CEDS, 2018-2022 Comprehensive Economic Development Strategy for the SC Appalachian Region, was written and submitted to the US EDA in the fall of 2017.
+For FY 2021, staff will complete the 2020 Annual Performance Report for submission in December.
+In addition, staff will work with the CEDS Advisory Committee, member economic development organizations, and chambers of commerce across the region to expand the Economic Resilience section of the CEDS document to address preparations for and responses to pandemics such as COVID-19.
+This will include developing strategies for immediate implementation in order to mitigate the potential harm from the current pandemic, as well as identifying opportunities to bolster existing and create new plans and policies that would lessen the impact of future pandemics.